 To be effective, any safety and health program needs the meaningful participation of its employees.
 They have much to gain from a successful program and the most to lose if the program fails.
 They also often know the most about potential hazards associated with their jobs.
 Additionally, involvement breeds acceptance as people support what they help create.
-These proactive measures, Behavior Based Safety Observations and Good-Catches are positive things employees can do rather than negative outcomes they should avoid.
+These proactive measures, such as Behavior Based Safety Observations and Good-Catches are positive things employees can do rather than negative outcomes they should avoid.
 Safety happens before an incident and this measure gives employees the goal of elimination before mitigation.
 Conversely, learning from mistakes is vital to a safety program.
 Near-miss reporting is another piece of the puzzle that allows the department to continue the vision of zero injuries.
-The department experienced a 45% increase in employee participation in observations, near-miss and good-catch reporting for 2022 compared to 2021.
+The department experienced a 156% increase in employee participation in observations, near-miss and good-catch reporting for the first quarter 2023 compared to 2022.